4a50/reading-notes/opsAndLoops.md

 ## javascript & jQuery

-The syntax for an interative loop is about the same as c#, so that is good.
+The syntax for an iterative loop is about the same as c#, so that is good.

 ```for (var i = 0; i < 10; i++>){Do things in a loop}```
  **Remember**  &lt;-- while loop will keep looping until it meets the condition